 How well did the shoes hold up?
 Did you have to seal them afterward?

-We did not seal them afterward.
+We did not use a primer or seal them with a clear coat afterward.
+Don’t rinse them after you dip them, wait for the paint to dry.
 They held up very well.
 My son wore his almost daily all summer and looked great by the end of the summer.
 The photo of him in the hammock is after wearing them for several months.

 Do you have to use Vans?